nongvantinh/design_patterns/README.md

     5. Classes should be **open** for extension, but **closed** for modification.
     6. Depend upon abstractions.
 Do not depend upon concrete classes.
     7. Principle of Least Knowledge - talk only to your immediate friends.
+    8. A class should have only one reason to change.

 ### 1.Strategy:

 **_The Strategy Pattern_** *defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it.*